GPT-5.1 Prompting Update: What to Change in Your System Prompts in Late 2025

 ✅ 3.
 Opt Into Agentic Behavior

-Before (GPT-5): Model would often suggest next steps unprompted.
+Before (GPT-5): The model often suggested next steps without being asked.

 After (GPT-5.1): Add explicit instructions: